 No. The New Entrant Program will not run until sufficient NEP quota reserve has been built up, via quota allocations from Egg Farmers of Canada.

-Please check back in early 2022 for an update.
+Please check back in 2023 for further updates.